David Sobey Centre Advisory Council

 The David Sobey Centre engages retail veterans and industry innovators on our advisory board.
 Scroll down to find the bios for:

-- Diane Brisbois, President and Chief Executive Officer of Retail Council of Canada
+- Diane Brisebois, President and Chief Executive Officer of Retail Council of Canada

-- Julie Toskan-Casale, philanthropist, founding member of MAC Cosmetics
+- Julie Toskan DLC’15, Philanthropist, Founding Member of MAC Cosmetics

 Vivek Sood is Executive Vice President, Related Businesses for Sobeys Inc., a leading Canadian grocery retailer and food distributor.